hruzgar/flutter_responsive_sliding_drawer/README.md

 ### Customization Options

-When creating a `SlidingDrawer`, you can customize its behavior and appearance using the following parameters:
+When creating a `ResponsiveSlidingDrawer`, you can customize its behavior and appearance using the following parameters:

 - **`animationDuration`**: The duration of the open/close animation.
 - **`openRatio`**: The fraction of the screen width that the drawer covers when fully open on mobile.